nerva-project/nerva/contrib/gitian/DOCKRUN.md

 ***Note: In order to publish the signed assertions via this script, you need to have your SSH key uploaded to GitHub beforehand.
 See https://docs.github.com/articles/generating-an-ssh-key/ for more info.***

-You can also look in the [gitian.sigs](https://github.com/nerva-project/gitian.sigs/) repo and / or [getnerva.org release checksums](https://web.getnerva.org/downloads/hashes.txt) to see if others got the same checksum for the same version tag.
+You can also look in the [gitian-sigs](https://github.com/nerva-project/gitian-sigs/) repo and / or [release checksums](https://github.com/nerva-project/nerva/releases/latest/hashes.txt) to see if others got the same checksum for the same version tag.
 If there is ever a mismatch -- **STOP!
 Something is wrong**.
-Contact others on IRC / GitHub to figure out what is going on.
+Contact others on GitHub / Discord to figure out what is going on.

 Other Options